monicagiraldochica/bash_tutorial/docs/files2.md

 The fifth field of line is: DIAGN: Major Depressive Disorder
 ```

 However, this is not the correct result.
 The fifth field of `line` is `"DIAGN: Major Depressive Disorder, Single Episode, In Full Remission"`.
-But because we are using a comma as a separator, bash is separating this field into separate columns.
+But because we are using a comma as a separator, Bash is separating this field into separate columns.
 To solve this problem, you can read from the file descriptor and save each field in a separate variable using the `read` utility.
 With `read` if one of the columns contains a comma but is surrounded by quotation marks, it will read the text inside the quotation marks as a single field.

 Suppose that you have a file called `example.csv` with the following content: